RDFLib/pyLODE/README.rst

 -  `Epimorphic <https://www.epimorphics.com/>`__'s **Registry Ontology**
    - https://epimorphics.com/public/vocabulary/Registry.html
 - `Semantic Web for Earth and Environmental Terminology <http://sweetontology.net>`__ (SWEET)
+   - a series of ontologies that are live rendered into HTML via pyLODE being called by a Falcon server

 See pairs of RDF & HTML files in the
 `pylode/examples/ <pylode/examples/>`__ directory for other,